 Human gestation lasts an average of 266 days (38 weeks, 9 months) and is divided into 3-month intervals called trimesters.

-1st trimester (1st 3 months: wk 1 – 12) pre embryonic and embryonic development stress, drugs and nutritional deficiencies are most threatening during this time some suggest that “morning sickness” is correlated with this critical period has the evolutionary advantage of making mom less likely to ingest potentially dangerous materials eg. cabbage, Brussel sprouts, potatoes, overcooked meat all contain poisons that could potentially do damage to embryo; eg. coffee contains over 1,000 different toxins
+1st trimester (1st 3 months: wk 1 – 12) —pre embryonic and embryonic development stress, drugs and nutritional deficiencies are most threatening during this time some suggest that “morning sickness” is correlated with this critical period has the evolutionary advantage of making mom less likely to ingest potentially dangerous materials including cabbage, Brussel sprouts, potatoes, overcooked meat all contain poisons that could potentially do damage to embryo; eg. coffee contains over 1,000 different toxins.

-2nd trimester (2nd 3 months: wk 13 – 24) fetal development begins organs complete most of their development
+2nd trimester (2nd 3 months: wk 13 – 24) — The fetal development begins organs complete most of their development.